pmqs/Fix-OneDrive-Zip/README.md

 ### Step 4: Running the script

 The easiest approach to running this script if you are not confortable with running from the command-line is to put the `fix-onedrive-zip` script and the zip file you want to fix in the same folder.
-Lets assume you have both stored in the folder `C:\fixzip` and the name of the OneDrive zip file is `myfile.zip`.
+Lets assume you have both stored in the folder `C:\fixzip` and the name of the OneDrive zip file you want to fix is `myfile.zip`.

 Start by creating a terminal window by typing `Windows+R` and typing `cmd` in the pop-up window.